Bali Right Now

 Inappropriate temple dress

-Balinese temples expect visitors to wear a sarong and sash covering the legs, even at heavily touristed sites like Besakih and Tirta Empul.
-Turning up in beachwear can get you denied entry immediately.
+Balinese temples expect visitors to wear a sarong and sash covering the legs, even at busy sites like Besakih and Tirta Empul.
+Turning up in swimwear or short shorts can get you refused entry immediately.

 Fix: Carry a sarong in your bag or rent one at the entrance.
-Cover shoulders as well when possible.
+Cover shoulders as well when visiting temples.

 Money & Payments